 Organized retail crime is making a significant negative impact on shortage results.
-Retailers realizing the magnitude of the problem impacting their bottom line are responding by creating departments within the LP pyramid in order to specifically identify and eliminate these theft rings.
+Retailers realizing the magnitude of the problem impacting their bottom line are responding by creating departments within LP in order to specifically identify and eliminate these ORC theft rings.

 Economic and Community Impact

 ORC theft losses contribute more negative impact than just company profits.
 Retailers pass losses to consumers in the form of higher prices.
 Companies must make their product pricing decisions based on many factors.
 One such factor is projected overall loss the company will incur over the year and what appropriate price will recover those lost profits.
 An increase in cost to the consumer is the most likely answer to recover those losses.

 In addition to increased prices, ORC theft rings make desirable products unavailable to honest consumers.
 When these crime rings boost large quantities of merchandise from a store, the honest consumer is left with no option to purchase the product, thus impacting their shopping experience and negatively impacting sales for the retailer.
 In many cases, the impacted retailer has no idea that the merchandise was stolen and replenishment does not arrive until a cycle inventory is completed later that year.
 Thus, every time a customer returns to attempt to purchase a particular product, the store will not have it in stock; the inventory system believes that it is still in the store when in fact it is being sold through a fence location instead.